Set up PHP

 Update these configuration files as described above.

-4 Symlink PHP binaries¶
+4 Symlink PHP binaries

 Symlink each PHP binary to an easily accessible alias:

-ln -s /usr/local/Cellar/php@7.4/7.4.xx/bin/php ~/bin/php7.4
+sudo ln -s /usr/local/Cellar/php@7.4/7.4.xx/bin/php /usr/local/bin/php74

-ln -s /usr/local/Cellar/php@7.3/7.3.xx/bin/php ~/bin/php7.3
+sudo ln -s /usr/local/Cellar/php@7.3/7.3.xx/bin/php /usr/local/bin/php73

-ln -s /usr/local/Cellar/php@7.2/7.2.xx/bin/php ~/bin/php7.2
+sudo ln -s /usr/local/Cellar/php@7.2/7.2.xx/bin/php /usr/local/bin/php72

-ln -s /usr/local/Cellar/php@7.1/7.1.xx/bin/php ~/bin/php7.1
+sudo ln -s /usr/local/Cellar/php@7.1/7.1.xx/bin/php /usr/local/bin/php71

-ln -s /usr/local/Cellar/php@7.0/7.0.xx/bin/php ~/bin/php7.0
+sudo ln -s /usr/local/Cellar/php@7.0/7.0.xx/bin/php /usr/local/bin/php70

-ln -s /usr/local/Cellar/php@5.6/5.6.xx/bin/php ~/bin/php5.6
+sudo ln -s /usr/local/Cellar/php@5.6/5.6.xx/bin/php /usr/local/bin/php56

 Make sure you use correct paths to the PHP binary.
 This path will change when upgrading a PHP version, so you will need to maintain your symlinks through upgrades.

-4.4 Test¶
+4.4 Test

 Test you can access PHP binary aliases by executing: